mariunaise/HDA-Thesis/content/SMHD.typ

 */
 === Two-Metric Helper Data Method <sect:tmhd>
 The most simple form of a metric-based @hda is the Two-Metric Helper Data Method, since the quantization only yields symbols of 1-bit width and uses the least amount of metrics possible if we want to use more than one metric.

+@fig:tmhd_example_enroll and @fig:tmhd_example_reconstruct illustrate an example enrollment and reconstruction process.
+We would consider the marked point the value of the initial measurement and the marked range our margin of error.
+If we now were to use the original quantizer shown in @fig:tmhd_example_enroll during both the enrollment and the reconstruction phases, we would risk a bit error, because the margin of error overlaps with the lower quantization bound $-a$, which we can call a point of uncertainty.
+But since we generated helper data during enrollment as depicted in @fig:tmhd_enroll, we can make use of a different quantizer $cal(R)(1, 2, x)$ whose boundaries do not overlap with the error margin.
+#scale(x: 90%, y: 90%)[
+#grid(
+  columns: (1fr, 1fr),
+  [#figure(
+  include("../graphics/quantizers/two-metric/example_enroll.typ"),
+  caption: [Example enrollment]) <fig:tmhd_example_enroll>], [#figure(
+    include("../graphics/quantizers/two-metric/example_reconstruct.typ"),
+    caption: [Example reconstruction]) <fig:tmhd_example_reconstruct>] )]

-Publications @tmhd1 and @tmhd2 find all the relevant bounds for the enrollment and reconstruction phases under the assumption that the PUF readout is Gaussian distributed.
+Publications @tmhd1 and @tmhd2 find all the relevant bounds for the enrollment and reconstruction phases under the assumption that the PUF readout (our input value $x$) is zero-mean Gaussian distributed.
 //Because the parameters for symbol width and number of metrics always stays the same, it is easier to calculate #margin-note[obdA annehmen hier] the bounds for 8 equi-probable areas with a standard deviation of $sigma = 1$ first and then multiplying them with the estimated standard deviation of the PUF readout.
 Because the parameters for symbol width and number of metrics always stays the same, we can -- without loss of generality -- assume the standard deviation as $sigma = 1$ and calculate the bounds for 8 equi-probable areas for this distribution.
 This is done by finding two bounds $a$ and $b$ such, that